ray-project/ray/doc/source/serve/production-guide/index.md

 ## Working example: Text Summarization and Translation Application

 Throughout the production guide, we will use the following Serve application as a working example.
-The application takes in a string of text in english, then summarizes and translates it into French (default), German, or Romanian.
+The application takes in a string of text in English, then summarizes and translates it into French (default), German, or Romanian.

 ```{literalinclude} ../doc_code/production_guide/text_ml.py
 :language: python